Lou Jiwei

 Lou Jiwei (楼继伟 (樓繼偉, Lóu Jìwěi); born December 1950), is a Chinese politician, and current director of the 13th CPPCC Foreign Affairs Committee.

 Lou was Chairman of China's National Council for Social Security Fund, Minister for Finance, Chairman of China Investment Corporation and Central Huijin Investment, Vice Minister of Finance of China and Vice-Governor of Guizhou.

 Biography

 Lou Jiwei was born in December 1950, is from Yiwu, Zhejiang, and holds a master's degree in economics.
-He started working in February 1968, joined the Chinese Communist Party in January 1973, and graduated from the Institute of Quantitative and Technological Economics of the Chinese Academy of Social Sciences with a major in economic system analysis in December 1984.
+He started working in February 1968, joined the Chinese Communist Party (CCP) in January 1973, and graduated from the Institute of Quantitative and Technological Economics of the Chinese Academy of Social Sciences with a major in economic system analysis in December 1984.
 He is considered outspoken.

+In 2013, CCP general Secretary Xi Jinping called for the creation of state-owned investment companies to invest in key industries such as civil aviation, energy, mineral resources, nuclear power, and logistics.
+As Finance Minister, and with prior sovereign fund experience as the chair of China Investment Corporation and its former CEO, Lou was tasked with developing this proposal and served as lead author for the State Council's "Opinions on Reforming and Improving the State-Owned Assets Management System."